What is your goal or expectation for the HVAC system?

 • While transferring heat, it is removing humidity from the air

-• Drain lines remove that moisture to the outside
+• Drain lines remove that moisture from the outside

 • Excessive buildup in the coil can run off into the drain line and clog it